sopel-irc/sopel.chat/_upgrading/sopel-7.md

 appear in `help`'s output.

 Making `user_help=True` the default would make *a ton* of sense, definitely!
-But if we did that, many (many) existing Sopel (and Willie) modules would potentially output "bad" help information—so we elected to keep the old behavior by default in an effort to minimize any "breakage".
+But if we did that, many (many) existing Sopel (and Willie) plugins would potentially output "bad" help information—so we elected to keep the old behavior by default in an effort to minimize any "breakage".